Post

 Built-in Live Shader Editor

 Writing SKSL shaders can be a trial-and-error process.
-To speed this up, I was using a built-in shader live editor that runs when the app is run on Windows.
-It opens when you press Settings button, i was attaching the shader to be edited via a shaderGlass variable:
+To speed this up, we could use a built-in shader live editor that runs when the app is run on Windows.
+It opens when you press Settings button, we will attach the shader to be edited via a shaderGlass variable:

 1